merahul31/Thunder-Meter---Flutter/README.md

 - Clone the project
 - run pub get and you are ready to work on and modify the application.
+- edit weather.dart file (lib/services) : add your API key.
+- create a new api key on openweathermap's server. (code is written as per the data from openweathermap api).

 ## Introduction